chrismatrakos/SimpleWeatherReportApi/README.md

 ```bash
  localhost:8080/countries/countryName
 ```
-Replace countryName with the actual name in teh above url.
+Replace countryName with the actual name in the above url.